Andrew82mm/HomeAssignment/HomeAssignment3/ReadMe.md

 ---

 ### Explanation of How the Program Works:
-1. **Creating classes**:
-    - We create a class Transformer.
-From which the classes Autobot, Decepticon and Microbot are inherited.

-2. **Creating additional classes**:
-    - We also create Weapon, Shield classes and also Direction class.

 3. **Object Oriented Programming Principles in the Program**:
     - **Inheritance:**
     The principle of inheritance is used in the Autobot, Decepticon, and Microbot classes, which inherit from the Transformer